Implement CI/CD workflows with Azure Databricks

 • Name: DATABRICKS_TOKEN Secret: Add the access token generated previously.

-Now that you have stored the necessary variables for accessing your Azure Databricks workspace from GitHub, you will create workflows to automate data ingestion and processing, which will trigger every time the repository is updated.
+Now that you have stored the necessary credentials for accessing your Azure Databricks workspace from GitHub, you will create a workflow to automate data ingestion.
+It will deploy whenever the repository’s main branch has a commit pushed or a pull request merged.
+This workflow will ensure that the data source used in the Azure Databricks workspace is always up to date.

 1. In your repository page, select the Actions tab.